yrsegal/NBTtoJSON/README.md

 # NBTtoJSON
-a python library to convert NBT to JSON and vice versa.
+A python library to convert NBT to JSON and vice versa.
+Based on @codewarrior0's PyMCLevel.